openshift/insights-operator/docs/arch.md

 The data from this gatherer is stored under the `/conditional` directory in the archive.

 ## Downloading and exposing Insights Analysis
-After every successful upload of archive, the operator waits for 1m (see the `reportPullingDelay` config attribute) and then it tries to download the latest Insights analysis result of the latest archive (created by the Insights pipeline in `console.redhat.com`).
+After every successful upload of archive, the operator waits (see the `reportPullingDelay` config attribute) and then it tries to download the latest Insights analysis result of the latest archive (created by the Insights pipeline in `console.redhat.com`).
 The report is verified by checking the `LastCheckedAt` timestamp (see `pkg/insights/insightsreport/types.go`).
 If the latest Insights result is not yet available (e.g. the pipeline may be delayed) or there has been some error response, the download request is repeated (see the `reportMinRetryTime` config attribute).
 The successfully downloaded Insights report is parsed and the numbers of corresponding hitting Insights recommendations are exposed via `health_statuses_insights` Prometheus metric.

 Code: Example of reported metrics:
 ```prometheus